openstack-archive/sahara/doc/source/userdoc/advanced.configuration.guide.rst

 A note on the use of roles.
-In the context of the proxy user, any roles specified here are roles intended to be delegated to the proxy user from the user with access to the Swift object store.
-More specifically, any roles that are required for Swift access by the project owning the object store must be delegated to the proxy user for Swift authentication to be successful.
+In the context of the proxy user, any roles specified here are roles intended to be delegated to the proxy user from the user with access to Object Storage.
+More specifically, any roles that are required for Object Storage access by the project owning the object store must be delegated to the proxy user for authentication to be successful.

-Finally, the stack administrator must ensure that images registered with Sahara have the latest version of the Hadoop Swift filesystem plugin installed.
-The sources for this plugin can be found in the `Sahara extra repository`_.
-For more information on images or Swift integration see the Sahara documentation sections :ref:`diskimage-builder-label` and :ref:`swift-integration-label`.
+Finally, the stack administrator must ensure that images registered with sahara have the latest version of the Hadoop swift filesystem plugin installed.
+The sources for this plugin can be found in the `sahara extra repository`_.
+For more information on images or swift integration see the sahara documentation sections :ref:`diskimage-builder-label` and :ref:`swift-integration-label`.

 .. _Sahara extra repository: http://github.com/openstack/sahara-extra